 Is there one restaurant dish that you could eat for dinner every night?
 For me, that’s the oboro tofu from Eiji that Angi introduced me to a few months back.
 Many food-loving folks in SF are probably shaking their heads yup right along with me.
-It’s a dish that doesn’t boast with complexity, but comforts with its cloud-like simplicity, and unfortunately for me, it’s served at a tiny Japanese restaurant that’s located a 36-minute BART ride from my house (flanked by a 15-minute walk on either side).
+It’s a dish that comforts with its cloud-like simplicity, and unfortunately for me, it’s served at a Japanese restaurant that’s located a 36-minute BART ride from my house (flanked by a 15-minute walk on either side).

 Naturally, when the craving struck hard earlier this summer, I set out to make a pot of silken oboro tofu at home.

-I bought a half-gallon of fresh soy milk with a plan to somehow turn it into soft silken tofu curds.
-Or else?
-We’d go hungry.
-Remember when I mentioned meeting Princess Tofu at a picnic this very same day?
+I bought a half-gallon of fresh soy milk from Hodo Foods with a plan to somehow turn it into soft silken tofu curds.
+Remember when I mentioned meeting Princess Tofu at a picnic?
 Talk about dumb luck!
 I plopped down next to her, optimistic that the princess of tofu (much like the Wizard of Oz) could give me the key to tofu-making (like, for example, how much coagulant should I put in?
-And also where can I procure said coagulant in the next few hours?
-Also, what’s a coagulant?).
+And also where can I procure said coagulant in the next few hours?).

 That’s when she confessed that she’d never made her own tofu before.
 Her nom de plume came from a Chinese dish she saw on a menu once – princess tofu.

 With some crazy alignment of the stars, though, she led me back to her loft where she pulled out a worn vintage paperback copy of The Book of Tofu and flipped to the page where oboro-dofu was described with detailed steps and a few accompanying black and white sketches of the process.
-This is the bible of all tofu.
+This is a manual of all tofu.
 And of course she owned it.

 In Japanese, oboro means cloudy or hazy.
 Accordingly, when soy milk simmers over the stove, it curdles into a soft fluffy cloud-like consistency that’s called oboro tofu.
 The Book of Tofu likens curdling soy milk to “a translucent, amber sky filled with soft white clouds.”
 In short, oboro tofu is simply tofu before being pressed and formed.
 The tofu curds are ladled out with a slotted spoon and served in bowls with an assortment of toppings as a warm almost custard-like soup.

-Oboro tofu is a simple dish that has a slight nuttiness from the fresh soy milk with the nigari lending a subtle sweetness.
-Unlike most store-bought tofu, these homemade curds are flavorful enough to eat with modest toppings such as a splash of tamari and a sprinkling of toasted sesame seeds, scallions, ginger, or bonito flakes.
+Oboro tofu has a slight nuttiness from the fresh soy milk with the nigari lending a subtle sweetness.
+Unlike most store-bought tofu, these homemade curds are flavorful enough to eat with just a splash of tamari and a sprinkling of toasted sesame seeds, scallions, ginger, or bonito flakes.
 This is tofu in its purest form and it promises to soothe the soul.

 Toss it in a bowl of miso soup or your favorite noodle dish if you’re so inclined.
 Go crazy.